-Applicants must satisfy one of the four academic readiness paths unless otherwise specified by the program's standards.
+Applicants must satisfy one of the following academic readiness paths unless otherwise specified by the program's standards.

-- I. A high school diploma (verified by an official transcript, including graduation date) which has met the attendance, academic, and/or assessment requirement for the state's board of education, or equivalent agency, or a state-authorized examination the state recognizes as the equivalent of a high school diploma. - Secondary schools must be accredited by an agency included on the Technical College System of Georgia approved accreditation agency list. - Students with diplomas from secondary schools located outside the United States must have their transcripts evaluated for equivalency by an approved outside evaluation organization (suggested agencies). - High school diplomas from unaccredited institutions, Certificates of Attendance or other certificates, credentials or other documents where the student did not complete all required coursework or testing required for a high school diploma in that state are not recognized for admission purposes. - 2.
-Applicants who have successfully completed (C or better) a minimum of 30 semester or 45 quarter hours at the degree level may submit official transcripts from all previously attended colleges accredited by an accepted accrediting agency in lieu of a high school diploma or a state-authorized examination the state recognizes as the equivalent of a high school diploma as described above. - 3.
-Applicants of home schools located in Georgia who did not attend a recognized program: - Submit a Certificate of Attendance form from the local superintendent's office or a Declaration of Intent to utilize a Home Study Program from the Georgia Department of Education verifying that the parent or legal guardian complied with the requirements of home Study programs as referenced in O.C.G.A.
-20-2-690. - Submit annual progress reports or a final transcript for the equivalent of the home-schooled student's junior and senior years.
-The final progress report should include the graduation date. - 4.
-Applicants of home schools located outside the state of Georgia who did not attend a recognized program: - Submit annual progress reports or a final transcript for the equivalent of the home-schooled student's junior and senior years.
-The final progress report should include the graduation date - Submit official SAT or ACT placement test scores that meet the minimum regular level placement score requirements.
+- I. High School Graduates must submit an official high school transcript (including graduation date) that reflects the student has met the attendance, academic, and/or assessment requirements for the state's board of education or equivalent agency. - Secondary schools must be accredited by an agency included on the TCSG approved accreditation agency list - Applicants with diplomas from secondary schools located outside the United States must have their transcripts evaluated for equivalency by an approved outside evaluation organization. - High School Certificates of Attendance or other certificates, credentials, or documents where the student did not complete all required coursework or testing required for a high school diploma in that state are not recognized for admission purposes.2.
+Submission of an an official transcript reflecting the student has passed an examination the state recognizes as the equivalent of a high school diploma (e.g. GED). - 3.
+Submission of an official transcript from each of one or more previously attended postsecondary institutions (accredited by an accepted accrediting agency) reflecting the successful completion (C or better) of a minimum of 30 semester or 45 quarter credit hours of coursework at the degree level. - 4.
+Applicants who were schooled in the state of Georgia and did not attend a recognized accredited program must submit: - a.
+Certificate of Attendance form from the local superintendent's office or a Declaration of Intent to utilize a Home Study Program from the Georgia Department of Education verifying that the parent or legal guardian complied with the requirements of home study programs as referenced in O.C.G.A. § 20-2-690. - b.
+Annual progress reports or a final transcript for the equivalent of the home-schooled student's junior and senior years (the final progress report or transcript must include the graduation date).

+- 5. Applicants who were home schooled outside the state of Georgia and did not attend a recognized accredited program must submit: - a.
+Annual progress reports or a final transcript for the equivalent of the home-schooled student's junior and senior years (the final progress report or transcript must include the graduation date); and - b.
+One of the following: - SAT or ACT scores that meet or exceed the TCSG system and college minimum score requirements for program readiness. - Accuplacer placement scores that meet or exceed the TCSG system and college minimum score requirements for program readiness.6.
+Service members of the U.S. Air Force, Army, Coast Guard, Marines, or Navy may submit an official copy of their DD Form 214 indicating high school graduate or equivalent.